dougeby/IntuneDocs/intune/reports-ref-user-timeline.md

 ms.custom: intune-classic
 ---

-# User lifetime representation in the Intune Data Warehouse
+# User lifetime representation in the Microsoft Intune Data Warehouse

 You can use the month of data snapshots stored in the Intune Data Warehouse to answer questions about time-based trends.
 For example, you can look at the number of users being added over a month.
 You might also ask about the number of users who have been removed from the system.